DrPlantabyte/Biome-Prediction-ML/README.md

-# Making a Biome Prediction Node Network Model
+# Making a Biome Prediction Artificial Neural Network
-In this project, my aim is to use Python machine learning libraries to create a node network model for predicting biome classification based on a limited set of environmental parameters, using freely available satellite data to train the model.
+In this project, my aim is to use Python machine learning libraries to create an articficial neural network model for predicting biome classification based on a limited set of environmental parameters, using freely available satellite data to train the model.

 ## What is a biome?
 Functionally speaking, a biome is the habitat created by the plants and geology in a given region.
 Forest, grassland, desert, and deep ocean are all examples of a biome.
 While there are many different ways of defining biomes, for this project I will be the International Geosphere-Biosphere Programme (IGBP) land cover classification system, which has 17 biome classifications: